 In the next 20 years, she personally and through her students coached over 2 million people practicing Wild Goose.

-1995, the 66th US president Donald Regan paid a visit to her at her home in Beijing;
+1995, the 66th US President Donald Regan paid a visit to her at her home in Beijing;

 1998, World Goose kung fu was officially promoted by National Sports Bureau as a health exercise form;